“How to build your personality to something you would really like?”

 - It seems too hard to catch up with all the interesting stuff everyone else is coming up with…

-Then I can safely assume that, most likely, the image in your head of who you would like to be is different from who you are and that is a major source of unhappiness and insecurity in many people’s life.
+Then, most likely, the image in your head of who you would like to be is different from who you are and that can be a major source of unhappiness and insecurity in many people’s life.

 What Is The Purpose Of The “New Me”: How To Build Your Personality Challenge?